-- All students who enter the University as first-time Honors students in the fall of 2018 receive an annual scholarship that they will retain for four years (eight consecutive semesters) if they are first year students or two years (four consecutive semesters) if they are transfer students.
+- All students who enter the University as first-time Honors students in the fall of 2019 receive an annual scholarship that they may retain for four years (eight consecutive semesters).
 The amount and length of the Honors College scholarship are outlined in a letter provided by the Office of Admissions.
-In order to receive the scholarship, Honors College students are required to meet the following criteria to remain in good standing in the Honors College: - All students must maintain a cumulative GPA of 3.25 or above.
+In order to receive the scholarship, Honors College students are required to meet the following criteria to remain in good standing in the Honors College: - O All students must maintain a cumulative GPA of 3.25 or above.
 If a student's GPA falls below 3.25 the student will have up to two probationary semesters to raise the GPA to at least a 3.25.
 Students who fail to raise their GPAs will be dismissed from the Honors College.
-Refer to the section below regarding probation and appeals. - All Honors College students are required to take an Honors section of the Pioneer Success Seminar unless this course requirement has been fulfilled by another course or waived (mostly for transfer students). - All Honors College first-year students are required to complete a cluster of Honors UCC courses in their first semester.
-(Waivers will be granted for students in majors whose first year requirements disallow clusters or conflict with cluster schedules). - Honors students are required to take four honors sections of UCC courses, with the exception of transfer students. - Transfer students must complete a minimum of 12 credits of honors courses at WP. - In the first semester, the student should be enrolled in at least two honors courses.
-All students in the University Honors College are expected to be enrolled in at
+Refer to the section below regarding probation. - o All Honors College first-year students are required to complete a cluster of Honors UCC courses in their first semester.
+(Waivers will be granted for students in majors whose first year requirements disallow clusters or conflict with cluster schedules). - o Honors students are required to take four Honors sections of UCC courses. - o In the first semester, the student should be enrolled in at least two Honors courses.
+All students in the University Honors College are expected to be enrolled in at least one Honors course each semester.
+If a student cannot enroll in an Honors class one semester, the student must complete a written waiver form and have it approved by the Dean of the Honors College.